Last updated on November 10, 2020

-We here at Draftsim love drafting, it’s in our name, after all!
+We here at Draftsim love drafting.
+It’s in our name, after all!
 With this in mind, we wanted to share with you everything we know about how to draft on Arena.
-Our goal is to give you a wide range of information on the topic as well as a guide you can come back to time and time again whenever the need arises.
-So, be sure to bookmark this page so that you can come back whenever you need to!
+Our goal is to give you a wide range of information on the topic as well as a guide you can come back to whenever the need arises.
+So, be sure to bookmark this page so that you can come back if you need to!

 We hope this will give you a strong foothold and jumping-off point to become a better drafter on MTG Arena and a better player overall.
 So, without further ado, let’s dive right in!

 Let’s start at the beginning and go through what drafting is.
 If you’re new to the term, here’s a quick explanation for you.
 Drafting is a part of a format called “Limited” that has the following structure: